trungtienle09081994-netizen/am-i-vibing/packages/am-i-vibing/README.md

 # am-i-vibing

 Detect agentic coding environments and AI assistant tools.
-This library allows CLI tools and applications to detect when they're being executed by AI agents (like Claude Code) and adapt their behavior accordingly.
+This library allows CLI tools and Node apps to detect when they're being executed by AI agents.
+This enables them to adapt by, for example, providing different output formats or logs.

 ## Installation